-We are CliftonDeer.org, formed by a group of Cincinnati residents for the purpose of promoting humane methods of deer population management and the ecological health of our parks and communities.
+We are CliftonDeer.org, a non-profit organization formed by a group of Cincinnati residents to promote humane methods of deer population management and the ecological health of our parks and communities.

-Like many communities, ours has struggled with competing interests and values surrounding urban deer.
+Like many communities, ours has struggled with competing feelings and values surrounding urban deer.
 Virtually everyone has a strongly held opinion on “the deer problem.”
-Some think the deer were here first, that the problems with deer are caused by humans, and that people should adjust themselves to the deer’s presence and leave them alone.
-Others view deer simply as pests and opportunities for sport hunting and food.
-Still others, including the Cincinnati Parks, see the burgeoning deer population as a serious threat to urban forest regeneration and species diversity.
+Some think the deer were here first, that problems with deer are caused by humans, and that people should adjust to the deer’s presence and leave them alone.
+Others view deer simply as pests, or as opportunities for sport hunting or food.
+Still others, including the Cincinnati Parks, see the burgeoning deer population as a threat to urban forest regeneration and species diversity.

 CliftonDeer.org takes a path somewhere in between.
-We respect Board’s goal of protecting our complex and threatened eco-systems as well as the desire to minimize deer-human conflict.
+We respect the Park Board’s goal of protecting our complex and threatened eco-systems as well as the desire to minimize deer-human conflict.
 Our fertility control program offers a holistic solution that treats the deer as part of the natural environment we seek to preserve.
-It works to reduce the population and protect the ecosystem without causing the suffering and death of a living member of it.
+It works to reduce the population and protect the ecosystem without unnecessarily causing suffering and death of any living part of it.

 For communities thinking about a fertility control program, we offer this outline of considerations based on our experience.